-WHY ARE SOME COUNTRIES POOR BUT PROSPEROUS?
+WHY ARE SOME COUNTRIES POORER BUT PROSPEROUS?

 The Index also shows how much prosperity a country delivers given its wealth.
+New Zealand is top here too and has been for the past ten years.
 The top performing countries: New Zealand, Finland, the UK, Canada, and Australia, have in common open markets, high levels of personal freedom, and strong civil society.